 May what was said about the ancient city of Samaria when it responded to the Gospel of Christ be said of Bryan-College Station: “…there was much joy in that city” (Acts 8:8).

-We are a family of missionary servants who are in, with, and for our city.
+So to sum up, we are being formed into a family of missionary servants who are in, with, and for our city.